BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 If the input parameter is equal to 0x0, then function send it's ether balance to the controller's account, otherwise it get the balance of token with that parameter's address, send all of that tokens to the controller and fire `ClaimedTokens` event.

-- **Test cases**
+**Test cases**

-	- should fail if the caller is not a controller
-	- if the caller is a controller:
+- Controller:
-		- when the parameter is equal 0x0, should send all ETH to controller's account
+	- can retrieve all ETH to controller's account when the `_token` is equal 0x0
+		- it also should fire a `ClaimedTokens` event
-		- when the parameter is an address of a token, should send that tokens to the controller
+	- can retrieve tokens when the `_token` is an address of a token
-		- should fire a `ClaimedTokens` event
+		- it also should fire a `ClaimedTokens` event
+- anyone else
+	- should fail calling this function

 <!-- ----------------------------- -->